woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

             "DELETE"
           ],
           "args": {
+            "id": {
+              "required": false,
+              "description": "Unique identifier for the resource.",
+              "type": "integer"
+            },
+            "attribute_id": {
+              "required": false,
+              "description": "Unique identifier for the attribute of the terms.", "type": "integer"
+            },
             "force": {
               "required": false,
               "default": false,
-              "description": "Required to be true, as resource does not support trashing."
+              "description": "Required to be true, as resource does not support trashing.", "type": "boolean"
             }
           }
         }